-So I thought my last post was all about last minute, but these chocolate bunny pops are reeeeeeally last minute.
+So I thought my last post was all about last minute, but these chocolate bunny pops for Easter are reeeeeeally last minute.
 And they take no time at all to make.
 And they are easy enough for a four-year-old.
 Mine made these all by herself.
 I did nothing but melt the candy melts and snip the tip, she did the rest solo.

 If it isn’t obvious, those are flowers (see the flower and the leaf halfway down the stick… I thought that was brilliant, of course).

 how to make chocolate bunny pops

 *Find the candy melts, decorating bags, lollipop sticks and sprinkles in the craft store.